mjcarroll/dotfiles/README.md

     [michael@michael-ubuntu-12:~/test]  (git:master:c1d0d25)
     ∫

-Dircolors, useful aliases, VI input mode.
+* Dircolors, useful aliases, VI input mode.
-Xmonad Configuration (.xmonad) with custom .xsession
+* Xmonad Configuration (.xmonad) with custom .xsession

-Useful scripts in .bin and .bin-ros (For ROS http://ros.org).
+* Useful collected scripts in .bin and .bin-ros (For ROS http://ros.org).

-Will additionally source ~/.bashrc-local and ~/.bashrc-private for local and private settings Will additionally source ~/.profile-local and ~/.profile-private for local and private settings Will additionally source ~/.rosrc-local and ~/.rosrc-private for local and private ROS settings
+* Will additionally source ~/.bashrc-local and ~/.bashrc-private for local and private settings
+* Will additionally source ~/.profile-local and ~/.profile-private for local and private settings
+* Will additionally source ~/.rosrc-local and ~/.rosrc-private for local and private ROS settings

-VIM Configurations
+* VIM Configurations

 ## Installation bits